advanced technology

 Integration and Test

-MSRC supports the integration of the Joint Attack Munition Systems (JAMS) family of launchers, along with the Joint Air-to-Ground Missile (JAGM) and HELLFIRE family of missiles, onto the various Rotary Wing (RW) and Unmanned Aerial Vehicle (UAV) military platforms.
-MSRC performs software qualification and regression testing of JAMS launchers, JAGM guidance sections, and HELLFIRE missile variants.
-MSRC has designed the custom test stations and software and is responsible for overseeing and executing all test activities within the CCDC Weapons Integration Laboratory.
-MSRC develops launch procedures and conducts all JAGM ground launches at various test ranges.
-MSRC designed and developed the ground launch system for the JAGM missile.
+Monte Sano Research supports the integration of the Joint Attack Munition Systems (JAMS) family of launchers, along with the Joint Air-to-Ground Missile (JAGM) and HELLFIRE family of missiles, onto the various Rotary Wing (RW) and Unmanned Aerial Vehicle (UAV) military platforms.
+Monte Sano Research performs software qualification and regression testing of JAMS launchers, JAGM guidance sections, and HELLFIRE missile variants.
+Monte Sano Research has designed the custom test stations and software and is responsible for overseeing and executing all test activities within the DEVCOM Weapons Integration Laboratory.
+Monte Sano Research develops launch procedures and conducts all JAGM ground launches at various test ranges.
+Monte Sano Research designed and developed the ground launch system for the JAGM missile.

 Telemetry Systems